-AOEU follows the Student Code of Conduct Policy to determine the dismissal of students for non-academic reasons.
-Students dismissed based on Code of Conduct Policy violations will be eligible for a refund according to the Add/Drop, Withdrawal, and <a href="Tuition Refund Policy.
+Students dismissed based on Code of Conduct Policy violations will be eligible for a refund according to the Refund Policy.
 Current courses will show an earned grade of W if the student is removed after the seventh day of the course.